digipost/signering-docs/source/adressering-av-undertegner.rst

  - All signers must have at least one email address and mobile number.
  - Sending an SMS is voluntary and can be ordered by the service owner, at a cost of NOK 40 cents per SMS.
  - If a signer has a mobile number and not an email address, an SMS will always be sent.
- - The service only supports Norwegian mobile numbers.

 For private organizations
 ^^^^^^^^^^^^^^^^^^^^^^^^^